Executive summary

 That competence is measurable, but only against a strict standard.
 A measure that accepts sentiment, policy aspiration, or tool purchases as evidence rewards presentation over operating reality, which is exactly the gap it was meant to expose.
 Useful measurement of Aggregated Intelligence has to rest on behavior a third party can inspect: how people actually work with AI, how systems actually respond to agents, how obligations are actually met.
 Intent is signal.
 Only behavior counts.
 It is the discipline that makes a financial statement worth reading, applied to the collaboration itself.

-Why the measure has to be independent
+Why the measure must be independent

 The approach, already shipping

 None of this is a thought experiment.
-The measurement layer exists today across three actor classes that can each independently constrain the whole.
+The measurement layer exists in the open today across three actor classes that can each independently constrain the whole.
 People measures how reliably humans collaborate with AI, drawn from inspectable behavior rather than self-report.
 Infrastructure measures how ready an organization's digital systems are for agent interaction.
 Regulation measures how completely its AI-specific obligations are met across the jurisdictions that bind it.
 Each is a distinct measure with its own reference implementation, and each produces evidence a third party can check.

 | Actor class | What independent measurement looks at | Reference implementation |